kvibber/unwrap-shortlinks/README.md

 ## Changelog

 ### [0.3.4] - 2024-07-07
+* Also follow WordPress' ?p=123 links if they redirect to a permalink.
 * tinyurl.com is accepting curl requests again, so I've added it back to the list.

 ### [0.3.3] - 2023-07-22